gwena/spinewiki.github.io/index.md

 {% include JB/setup %}

 ## New to the Spine Model?
-If you're not familiar with the Spine Model, we recommend you [learn the basic ideas behind the model first](http://spinemodel.info), before diving into this catalog.
+The Spine Model can be applied to any human system and the individuals in it.
+If you're not familiar with the it, we recommend you [learn the basic ideas behind the model first](http://spinemodel.info).

 ## What is the purpose of this wiki?
-The Spine Model can be applied to any human system and the individuals in it.

 This wiki catalogs each level of the model and its various implementations in a way that creates an encyclopedia that anyone can draw from and [contribute to](https://github.com/SpineModel/spinemodel.github.io).

 ## Most recent contributions...